 As alluded to above, a difficulty with interpreting the panel B results is that the amount of equal giving can be driven by those families who do not make any transfers, giving equally by giving nothing to anyone.
 Although the zeroes certainly represent equal treatment in practice, in theory the parents might desire to treat children unequally by making negative transfers to some, but are unable to extract resources from those children.

 In light of such issues, panel C repeats the tabulations from panel B, but includes only those families in which at least one child has a positive transfer of the relevant type (labeled “positive transfer families”).
-When comparing panel C to B, the amounts of equal giving declining substantially for all groups, making it is readily apparent that the high degree of equality was indeed driven by those families where parents gave nothing to any child. with.
+When comparing panel C to B, the amounts of equal giving declining substantially for all groups, making it is readily apparent that the high degree of equality was indeed driven by those families where parents gave nothing to any child.
 For example, focusing on 10-year cash transfers in the third row of panel C, only 8 percent of 3-child families gave equal amounts when at least one child received a positive amount and just 3 percent of families with 5 or more children gave equal amounts.
-Despite this large change in levels of equality between panel B and panel C, the same relative patterns exist: , as we expand the definition of transfers to include college tuition, the amount of equality again declines.
+Despite this large change in levels of equality between panel B and panel C, the same relative patterns exist: as we expand the definition of transfers to include college tuition, the amount of equality again declines.

 5.2.
 Explaining transfer receipt